 If you have large gums that make your teeth appear too short, gum recontouring can reshape the gum line to lengthen teeth and make your smile more attractive.
 After using a local anesthetic to numb the area, we can sculpt excessive and uneven gums with our CO2 laser to reveal your true smile.
-Because we use a laser for this procedure, the wound seals immediately so that healing can begin right away.
+Because we use laser dentistry for this procedure, the wound seals immediately so that healing can begin right away.
 The procedure, called a gingivectomy, is relatively painless and can make your smile appear younger, healthier, and more balanced.

 Sometimes connective tissues attached to the inside of the upper lip do not allow for proper lip movement and expose too much gum tissue above the top row of teeth.
 By removing specific tissues from inside the upper lip, our cosmetic dentist, Ann Haggard, DDS, can lower the upper lip and create a more aesthetic smile.
 During the laser dentistry procedure, the doctor will remove tissue uniformly to avoid any damage to the patient’s muscular movements, such as uneven facial expressions.
 All of the connective tissues controlling the lip’s movement will be shortened significantly, showcasing the teeth instead of excessive gums.